raspberrypilearning/c3-wolfram-magic-8-ball/en/step_4.md

 ```

 In order to get a new response, you need to type a new question into the `InputField` and press the button.
  --- /task ---

-Congratulations, you have made a Magic Eight Ball!
+Congratulations, you have made a smart Magic Eight Ball, that's sensitive to your feelings!